 - 15.1.
 Concacaf retains the right to set the match dates and confirm the venues of all matches in The Competition. - 15.2.
 The PMA shall arrange for their representative teams to arrive at the venue no later than three (3) days before the PMA's first match of The Competition and depart the day after the last game of their respective group.
-If a team advances to the Knockout State, they must book their return flight to depart the day after the match in which they are eliminated from the competition.
-Concacaf and the LOC shall be informed of the travel itinerary of the PMAs no later than 10 days prior to the start of the competition. - 15.3.
-During The Competition, only official team hotels under contract with Concacaf or Concacaf's designated service company shall be used for the official teams' accommodation.
+Teams must book their flight to depart after their last game when eliminated from the competition.
+Concacaf and the Local Organizing Committee shall be informed of the travel itinerary of the visiting Associations no later than 10 days prior to the start of the competition. - 15.3.
+During the Competition, only official team hotels under contract with Concacaf or Concacaf's designated service company shall be used for the official teams' accommodation.
 Concacaf will provide further details about accommodation policies, and in particular about the use of venue-specific team hotels, in a circular letter.